Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Okay, as someone who isn’t a fan of mixing sweets and salty foods, these are actually really good!

 First, the texture is weird, but in a good way!
 It feels like everything was ground up with the chocolate intertwined, holding it all together.
 It’s both soft enough and has crunchy bits generously throughout.
-It almost kind of feels like a thick chocolate bar with a ton of rice pieces in it.
+It almost feels like a thick chocolate bar with a ton of rice pieces.
 Basically, I really liked the texture!

 And like the texture, the flavor is uniform.
 They’re mildly salty and fairly sweet milk chocolate balls with essences of pretzel and chips.
 I would say it leans towards its sweet chocolate flavor over the saltiness, so if that’s your thing, you’ll like these.